Send the link below via email or IMCopy

 (NOT student visas).

 This is a sample Chinese visa.
 Note that visas can be single or multiple entry, and have a set validity period.

 All voyagers will require visas for their voyage.
-US and Canadian passport holders may use Travisa and have the same requirements.
+US and Canadian passport holders are strongly encouraged to use Travisa - CIBT and have the same requirements.
 Visa requirements vary depending on ports visited.
 Please follow instructions in your visa email to insure you are obtaining the visas you need.